j4shu/trainerday-to-garmin/README.md

 4. Parses the workout title from the filename.
    - For example, `2026-06-09 20-35-37 - Z2 60%.tcx` becomes `Z2 60%`.
 5. Performs the upload and edits to Garmin Connect.
-6. Polls until Intervals.icu syncs the activity, for up to 30 seconds.
+6. Polls until Intervals.icu syncs the activity.
 7. Edits the activity type on Intervals.icu.

 Editing activity fields can only happen after the initial upload.
 The script